 Using a soft chamois rub a small amount of Leather Salve into the smooth side of the leather using circular motions.
 Wait for 30 minutes for the oil to be absorbed by the leather and then wipe away the excess salve.
 Buff the leather with a soft cloth until it is shiny and dry.

-For dirty leather use a saddle soap to clean the leather, before applying the Leather Salve.
+For dirty leather use saddle soap to clean the leather, before applying the Leather Salve.
 Saddle soap is used on dry or just barely damp leather.
-A thick suds is made on the surface of the saddle soap with a brush, and only the suds is brushed into the leather to loosen dried in dirt and lift grease.
+Thick suds are made on the surface of the saddle soap with a brush, and only the suds is brushed into the leather to loosen dried in dirt and lift grease.
 The leather is buffed and allowed to dry before the Leather salve or leather conditioner is rubbed into the leather.
 Saddle soap is used on both the smooth surface and the rough surface of the leather, to clean it.

 Grandpa kept his tools sharp and rust free

-Tools left out in the elements tend to dull and rust.
-Grandpa countered the tendency to dull by sharpening the blades of axes, hoes, chisels, and knives before using and before putting them away for a season.
+Tool maintenance begins with cleaning and then sharpening hand tools, before using them and before storing them.
+Tools left out in the elements tend to dull and rust on the metal parts.
+Grandpa countered the tendency for the blade to dull by sharpening the blades of axes, hoes, chisels, and knives before using and before putting them away for a season.
 Many tools don’t come from the store ready for action.
-Many tools, like garden hoes, must be sharpened even before the first use.
+Many hand tools, like garden hoes, must be sharpened even before the first use.
+Check the blades of your garden tools and wood working tools to ensure they are sharp, before putting them away in proper storage.

 Tools are sharpened from coarsest grit to finer grit, with each level of sharpening getting a little finer.
 In the second level of sharpening any marks left on the tool from the previous level of sharpening are erased by the new sharpening tool.
 The tools in order from coarsest to finest: